 Maximum allowed time for a login sequence is 60 seconds.
 Note: If the default focus in the program/website is not on the username field, be sure to insert the step "Set focus / Click item" before the "Username" step.

-Synchronization - S10 Password Vault includes an optional web-based feature that lets you securely keep your data in sync between multiple computers and/or Android devices.
+- S10 Password Vault includes an optional web-based feature that lets you securely keep your data in sync between multiple computers and/or mobile devices.

 Since this feature uses server-side resources, a small donation